caderek/arrows/packages/multimethod/README.md

 ## Introduction

-Multimethod is a special kind of higher-order function, that helps you to control the flow of your program in a readable and extensible way.
+Multimethod library provides special a tiny set of higher-order functions, that help you to control the flow of your program in a readable and extensible way.

-This implementation allows you to create immutable multimethods in a functional way.
+This implementation allows you to create powerful, immutable multimethods in a functional way.

 ## Notes